-The interview below, along with two others with the Global Head of Records Management from Deutsche Bank and the Chief Data Officer from Scotiabank, can be found in the RegTech for Information Governance research report.
-Get your copy of the full report here.
+The interview below, along with two other interviews with the Global Head of Records Management from Deutsche Bank and the Chief Data Officer from Scotiabank, can be found in the RegTech for Information Governance research report.

 What are the catalysts that have turned the industry’s focus towards new technologies for information governance?